rbwestmoreland/scripts/README.md

-# Docker on Raspberry Pi
+# Scripts
-A collection of various scripts.
+A collection of useful scripts.